 We are delighted to present the first handbook addressing how to integrate empirical research (facts) and normative inquiry (values) when assessing health technologies (HTA).
 This handbook is one of the products of the "VALues In Doing Assessments of healthcare TEchnologies" (VALIDATE) project.
-The VALIDATE project was initiated to complement how HTA currently is conducted.
-In current approaches to HTA evidence is considered to be given, independent from the perspective of stakeholders.
+The VALIDATE project was initiated to complement how HTA is currently conducted.
+In current approaches to HTA, evidence is often considered value free (neutral), independent from the perspective of stakeholders.
 With the VALIDATE approach we show that facts and values are intertwined.
-This means that HTA should be considered as a type of policy analysis, wherein the study of safety, clinical and cost-effectiveness of new health technologies, and of their wider ethical, legal, and social implications are closely integrated and stakeholders are involved in a more productive way throughout the process of HTA.
-To reach this objective, an e-learning course has been developed which will help students to deepen their understanding of the policy and societal context of HTA, the role of stakeholders in HTA, and the interplay between facts and values in identifying the relevant questions and evidence to be addressed in an assessment of health technologies (https://validatehta.eu/e-learning-course/).
-This handbook is a supporting tool for the e-learning course since it reflects its theoretical basis as well as presents pragmatic applications through casestudies.
+This means that HTA should be considered as a type of policy analysis, wherein the assessment of safety, clinical and cost-effectiveness of health technologies, as well as their wider ethical, legal, and social implications is conducted from the view that these aspects are closely interrelated, and wherein stakeholders are involved in a more productive way throughout the process of HTA (i.e., an integrative HTA approach).
+To reach this objective, an e-learning course has been developed, which will help students to deepen their understanding of the policy and societal context of HTA, the role of stakeholders in HTA, and the interplay between facts and values in identifying the relevant questions and evidence to be addressed in an assessment of health technologies (https://validatehta.eu/e-learning-course/).
+This handbook is a supporting tool for the e-course since it reflects its theoretical basis as well as presents pragmatic applications through casestudies.
 Nevertheless, this handbook provides the necessary information and knowledge to guide those who want to embark on an integrative HTA approach, therefore it can be also used as standalone tool.

-This handbook is directed to anyone who wants to understand, initiate, or broaden and deepen their knowledge and skills of integrative HTA.
-Therefore, the targeted audience is broad, including Master/PhD students in the area of HTA, health policy and management, health sciences and biomedical sciences, national/regional/academic HTA scientists, public health professionals, industry, health services researchers and policy makers.
+This handbook is directed to anyone who wants to understand, initiate, or broaden and deepen their knowledge and skills of HTA.
+Therefore, the targeted audience is broad, including Master/PhD students in HTA, health policy and management, health sciences and biomedical sciences, national/regional/academic HTA scientists, public health professionals, industry, health services researchers and policy makers.

-We very much hope that this handbook will serve as a ready-reference among HTA do-ers and users, contributing to improved evidence-informed deliberative decision-making.
+We very much hope that this handbook will serve as a ready-reference among HTA doers and users, contributing to improved evidence-informed deliberative decision-making.
+Engaging stakeholders actively in deliberations throughout the HTA process enables exchange of views on argumentation and evidence.
 This will create an opportunity for more cohesive and inclusive societies.

-The VALIDATE consortium
+The VALIDATE Consortium

-August 2021
+December 2021